Contributing

 The

-module: A set of tools for running spice simulations against standard cells.
-This includes tools for managing collections of standard cells and dispatching simulation jobs, as well as simulation procedures for characterizing cells.charlib
+characterizermodule: A set of tools for running spice simulations against standard cells.
+This includes tools for managing collections of standard cells and dispatching simulation jobs, as well as simulation procedures for characterizing cells.

-If you have questions about where to direct your efforts for a particular task, please reply to the relevant issue or reach out to one of the contacts listed under:ref:Points-of-Contact.
+If you have questions about where to direct your efforts for a particular task, please reply to the relevant issue or reach out to one of the contacts listed under Points of Contact.

 Note